harsh-kotak/SDN/README.md

 # SDN
-Assignments from the Software Defined Networking course on Coursera
+Assignments from the Software Defined Networking course on Coursera.